lee2sman/dotfiles/README.md

 The config files in this repo are inside config, but should be titled .config with the dot and located at `~/.config`.

 ### Neovim
-Instead of vim's vimrc I have an ~~init.vim~~ (update: I converted my viml script to lua) init.lua file at ~/.config/nvim.
+Instead of vim's vimrc I have an init.lua file at ~/.config/nvim.
 The file is fairly minimal and fully commented.
 I am using the [Plug](https://github.com/junegunn/vim-plug) plugin manager.
 I set neovim (nvim) as my $EDITOR in the .fish_config file.
 I have a function that launches nvim when I type vim.

-Rather than tmux multiplexer or properly managing buffers in Vim/Neovim I just open new tabs in my terminal, switch between them with the Alt keys, and can copy and paste between them using the normal y/ank and p/aste because of a setting I added to my Neovim config that lets me paste text from anywhere on my computer inside Neovim now.
+Rather than tmux multiplexer or properly managing buffers in Vim/Neovim I just open new tabs in my terminal kitten, switch between them with the Alt keys, and can copy and paste between them using the normal y/ank and p/aste because of a setting I added to my Neovim config that lets me paste text from anywhere on my computer inside Neovim now.
 This relies (on my computer) on the installed program xclip.

 I type in Dvorak on my computer and I've found Dvorak is fine for Vim without any need for remapping keys.
-Have used this setup for 9+ years and have no complaints.
+Have used this setup for over a decade with no complaints.

 ### Plug-ins